 15. A Dog’s Purpose, 2017

 A Dog’s Purpose is about the love that dogs have for their owners.
 Based on W. Bruce Cameron’s 2010 novel, this film follows the story of a devoted dog that discovers the meaning of his existence through the humans that he teaches to love and be happy.
-Reincarnated as multiple canines over five decades, the dog forms an unbreakable bond with his first owner Ethan (Dennis Quaid), and comes back into his life years later to remind him of his true self.
+Reincarnated as multiple canines over five decades, the dog forms an unbreakable bond with his first owner Ethan (Dennis Quaid) and comes back into his life years later to remind him of his true self.

 16. On the Basis of Sex, 2018

 On the Basis of Sex is set in 1956 and based on the true story of Ruth Bader Ginsburg (Felicity Jones).
-It follows her fight for equal rights, struggle against gender discrimination, and the early cases of a historic career that led to her nomination and confirmation as U.S. Supreme Court Associate Justice.
+It follows her fight for equal rights, her struggle against gender discrimination, and the early cases of a historic career that led to her nomination and appointment as U.S. Supreme Court Associate Justice.